kouphax/yobriefca.se/resources/content/entries/2014-05-19-the-weird-and-wonderful-characters-of-clojure.md

 Clojure doesn't provide support for creating reader macros but it is possible through [a bit of hackery](http://briancarper.net/blog/449/).

 If you see `#` __at the end__ of a symbol then this is used to automatically generate a new symbol.
-This is useful inside macros to keep macro specifics leaking into the userspace.
+This is useful inside macros to keep macro specifics from leaking into the userspace.
 A regular `let` will fail in a macro definition

 ```clojure
 user=> (defmacro m [] `(let [x 1] x))